-The six water supply and sanitation systems will be based on groundwater sources developed as production wells, The major components of each water supply systems will comprise of a raw water intake, solar (or other) pumps, transmission main, storage reservoirs, distribution network, and service connections.
-In addition, the project activities will include construction of 6 stances waterborne toilet blocks at public locations selected by the local authorities.
-The toilet block will have a provision for access/use for people with disabilities (PWDs), will be gender segregated and have a urinal and hand washing facility placed low enough to allow use by children and PWDs basin at low-level for children.
+The proposed WSS under project shall comprise of surface water abstraction, transmission main to storage reservoir, Pressed steel storage tanks, primary and secondary distribution systems and service connections.
+The project will also support solar power system for each scheme.
+The project activities will further include construction of 6 stances waterborne toilet blocks at public locations selected by the local authorities.
+The toilet block will have a provision for access/use for people with disabilities (PWDs), gender segregated and have a urinal and wash hand basin at low-level for children.
 In each scheme the project will construct a water office which will be used for managing the WSS.
+In addition, the project shall support water source protection activities to preserve the quantity and quality of the water at the planned water sources.